-Push-Button Start: Press the start button down for 1-3 seconds, then release, to start the generator.
+Push Button Start: Press the start button for 1-3 seconds, then release, to start the generator.

-Remote Start: Push and hold the ON button on the remote start key fob for one second.
+Remote Start: Press the START button on the remote FOB for 1 second, then release, to start the generator.

-7. Plug in devices
+7. Plug in devices.